handelmanjosh/scammergetscammedv2.0/README.md

 # scammergetscammedv2.0

+LICENSE:
-ah yes very real website
+**No one is given permission to use this under any terms Do not ask for this to be changed** ah yes very real website

 Some kid stole my friend's instagram account so I got it back lmao.
 I actually can't believe he fell for this.